4. Scenes page

 Fig. 4.16 Layer name edit

 Each layer item provides at least three buttons.
 The icon of a split image toggles compare mode, the eye shaped icon toggles layer visibility on the 3D viewer, and the trash bin icon is made to delete the layer.
-When a layer is hidden on the globe, its eye icon is blackened out, while it appears as coloured if the layer is visible.
+When a layer is hidden on the globe, its eye icon is blackened out, while it appears as coloured when the layer is visible.
 An additional fourth, locket shaped button might be displayed for datasets that require a preliminary extraction job before the visualization (see chapter 5).
 The icon reflects the status of the job, which can be locked or unlocked.
-Clicking on the button toggles the job status, upon confirming the operation through a modal panel.
+Clicking on the button toggles the job status, operation that can be confirmed or canceled through the modal warning panel.

 ../_images/4-18.png